PassWeaver API

 Then, when creating an item in a personal folder:

-- PPWD is extracted from JWT and decrypted
+- PPWD and PSEED are extracted from the JWT (PTOKEN) and decrypted with the random key generated at application startup

-- Data is encrypted with AES-256-ECB using PKEY
+- Data is encrypted with AES-256-ECB using PDEK

 When reading a personal item:

-- PPWD is extracted from JWT and decrypted
+- PPWD and PSEED are extracted from the JWT (PTOKEN) and decrypted with the random key generated at application startup

-- Data is decrypted with AES-256-GCM with master key
+- Data is decrypted with the KMS used to crypt it

-- Obtained data is then decrypted with AES-256-ECB using PKEY
+- Obtained data is then decrypted with AES-256-ECB using PDEK

 Passweaver API keeps a log about: